-The key personnel in your organisation should be aware that data protection law is changing.
-Team members should have GDPR training provided by the practice.
+The key personnel in your organisation should be aware that data protection laws have changed.
+Team members should have UK GDPR training provided by the practice.

 Practices should review and enhance their risk management processes and record their actions.